Ding-Group/EpitopeGen/package/docs/source/installation.rst

 Installation
 ===========

-You can install EpiGen using pip:
+You can install EpitopeGen using pip:

 .. code-block:: bash